caddyserver/caddy/README.md

 ## About

+Matthew Holt began developing Caddy in 2014 while studying computer science at Brigham Young University.
+It soon became the first web server to use HTTPS automatically and by default, and now has hundreds of contributors and has served trillions of HTTPS requests.

 **The name "Caddy" is trademarked.** The name of the software is "Caddy", not "Caddy Server" or "CaddyServer".
 Please call it "Caddy" or, if you wish to clarify, "the Caddy web server".
 Caddy is a registered trademark of Stack Holdings GmbH.

 - _Project on Twitter: [@caddyserver](https://twitter.com/caddyserver)_